ebariquit/NeuralNetwork/README.md

 Implement the backpropagation algorithm to develop a neural network that classifies handwritten digits (0 through 9), trained over the MNIST dataset.

+Files containing training data too large to upload to GitHub.